Opstarts/accounts-xero/README.md

 ###TO DO / Contributions

 Contributions are welcome.
 TO DO:

 Unlike the oAuth services upon which this is based (twitter and fitbit), The Xero API does not return the current user.
 The servideData (see https://github.com/axwaxw/xero ) is currently hard-coded and it would be better to retun e.g. the organisation name / id

+###API Calls

+An API package for Xero is under development here: https://github.com/axwaxw/xero-api

 ### Credits